 All cells have receptors on their surface.
 Receptors help cells send or receive signals.
 A receptor is a bit like a lock.
 Only the right key fits the lock.
 Another cell or substance can only connect to the receptor if it is the right fit.

 Monoclonal antibodies are made so they can only connect to one type of receptor.
 Most monoclonal antibodies target receptors that are mainly found on cancer cells.
 Some target receptors that are found on other cells in the body.

 By connecting to the cell’s receptor, monoclonal antibody immunotherapies can help the body’s immune system by:

 - blocking signals that stop white blood cells attacking cancer cells (also called a checkpoint inhibitor)

 - connecting to cancer cells to help the immune system find and attack them.

 Immune system modulators help the immune system work better.

 They include the following drugs:

 They also include man-made versions of proteins called interferon and interleukin.
 These proteins are normally made naturally in the body.
 They help control how the immune system works.

-We have more information about these immune system modulators:
+We have more information about the following drug: